stefanspringer1/RelationalQueryService/README.md

 Connect the [RelationalQuery](https://github.com/stefanspringer1/RelationalQuery) format to an SQL database via an OpenAPI defintion.

-The application needs to be started with an API key, optionally the allowed table names and a maximal number of conditions in a query can be specified.
+The application needs to be started with an API key, optionally the allowed table names, the allowed field names, or the maximal number of conditions in a query can be specified.

 Get the list of arguments using the `--help` argument.